WSU-kduncan/cicdf25-Historyvariety/README-CD.md

 [webhook.service File Link](deployment/webhook.service)

+### Enabling GitHub to Send Payloads to the EC2 Webhook Listener
+Configure a GitHub Webhook
+   - Inside your repository, go to *Settings* -> *Webhooks* -> *Add Webhook*
+     - Set payload url to: `http://18.212.91.97/hooks/refresh-container`
+     - Set content type to: `application/json`
+     - Set Secret to: `ariel`
+     - Set SSL to: `Disable (EC2 HTTP listener)`
+     - Set Event triggers to: `Workflow run requested or completed on a repository.`
+  - Save the webhook

 ### Resources
 1. Grammarly -> Spellchecked and fixed grammatical errors.
 2. ChatGPT (GPT-5.1) -> Prompt: "Create a small beach-themed website with two HTML files and one CSS file."